fhinson/divhacks/README.md

 7. Deploy the web page frontend to the [IBM Bluemix cloud](https://console.bluemix.net/catalog/) (using the free account) and let everyone else from the world to see your beautiful DIV HACKS results.

+## Questions
+Please contact one of the onsite IBM technical mentors.
+Happy Hacking!